Dana-Kiswani/401-reading-note/Class 01.md

 <hr>

 # *Names and Values in Python*
 *The behavior of names and values in Python can be confusing.
-Like many parts of Python, it has an underlying simplicity that can be hard to discern, especially if you are used to other programming languages.*
+Like many parts of Python, it has an underlying simplicity that can be hard to discern, especially if you are used to other programming languages.* <br>
 *Assigning a value to a name never copies the data, it never makes a new value.
-Assignment just makes the name on the left refer to the value on the right.*
+Assignment just makes the name on the left refer to the value on the right.*<br>
 *Python is dynamically typed, which means that names have no type.
 Any name can refer to any value at any time.
 A name can refer to an integer, and then to a string, and then to a function, and then to a module.*